Understanding Provider Networks

-Also, vision plans may differ depending on whether services are discounted or offered as part of a benefits package.
+Also, plans can differ in whether eye exams, eyewear and other services are provided by eye doctors in the plan's network at a discounted fee or are included as part of a specified annual benefits package.

 Understanding Eye Care Provider Networks